Eating and Drinking Well in the Basque Country

 Don't miss a chance to go to a sagardotegi, a boisterous cider house where the cider spurts into your glass straight from the barrel to be quaffed in a single gulp.
 Txuletas de buey (juicy rib eyes grilled over coals) and tortilla de bacalao (cod omelet) provide ballast for the rustic apple cider.
 The cider-cod combination is linked to the Basque fishermen and whalers who carried cider, rather than wine, in their galleys.

-Angulas, known as elvers in English, are a Basque delicacy that has become an expensive treat, with prices reaching €1,000 a kilogram (about 2.2 pounds).
+Angulas, known as elvers in English, are a Basque delicacy that has become an expensive treat, with prices reaching €1,000 a kilogram.
 The 3- to 4-inch-long eels look like spaghetti with eyes and are typically served in a small earthenware dish sizzling with olive oil, garlic, and a single slice of chili.
-A special wooden fork is used to eat them, to avoid any metallic taste, and because the wood grips the slippery eels better than metal.
-Don’t be misled by the plethora of "gulas" sold in lower-end tapas bars and groceries across Spain.
-They look just like angulas, but they’re fake—synthetic eels made from processed whitefish.
+A special wooden fork is used to eat them, to avoid any metallic taste and because the wood grips the slippery eels better than metal.
+Don’t be misled by the "gulas" sold in lower-end tapas bars and groceries across Spain.
+They look just like angulas, but they’re made from processed whitefish.

 Cod, a Basque favorite since the Stone Age, comes in various guises.
 Bacalao al pil pil is a classic Bilbao specialty, simmered—rather than fried—with garlic and olive oil in its own juices.
 The "pil pil" refers to the sound of the emulsion of cod and olive oil bubbling up from the bottom of the pan.
 Served with a red chili pepper, this is a beloved Basque delicacy.